collapsefield/collapse-aware-ai-public-proof-pack/CAAI_Behavioral_Regimes_Clarification.md

 ## Important Clarifications

 - Regime detection is **multi-signal**, not based on a single metric
-- No public equation fully describes the internal process
+- No public equation fully describes the internal process, as the governing mathematics are implemented privately and intentionally not disclosed in full.
 - Mathematical analogies are **conceptual**, not literal implementations
 - Detailed mechanics remain proprietary by design